ckarfusehr/gelpy/README.md

 ### Fix bugs

-* Fix naming of band numbers.
-Seems arbitrary at the moment (in df)

 ### Write real README file on how to use the package

 ### Modernize package structure to use requirements.txt file.